Where to Start

 Which course should I take?

-Lactation Education Resources offers an online Lactation Consultant Training Program, a comprehensive course designed to prepare you for taking the IBLCE certification exam.
+Lactation Education Resources offers the Lactation Consultant Training Program, a comprehensive, online course designed to prepare you for taking the IBLCE certification exam.
 Ninety hours of didactic training is required.
 If you have previously obtained 45 hours of training, you may select either Core Phase I or Core Phase II, whichever one covers topics not reviewed in your earlier coursework.

 If this is your first exposure to lactation management information and you do not have a medical background, you may want to take the Basics of Lactation Management Self Learning Program to familiarize yourself with the basic materials, and then take the full program.
 The course on Medical Terminology would also be helpful before beginning your course of study.
 For your convenience, Lactation Education Resources offers both of these courses online.

 Clinical experience is essential in gaining clinical skills.
 The Internship Program is for those who have taken a comprehensive lactation training course (minimum of 90 hours of continuing education credits) and who wish to gain clinical experience.
-Internships are available through us in the Washington, DC and Baltimore areas.
+Internships are available through Lactation Education Resources in the Washington, DC and Baltimore areas.